commit-live-students/fsdse-techbasics-assignment-4/README.md

 #### Installing

-* Now you all ready have executable Anaconda bash script downloaded in [previous assignment](https://github.com/commit-live-students/fsdse-techbasics-assignment-2/).
+* Now you already have an executable Anaconda bash script downloaded in [previous assignment](https://github.com/commit-live-students/fsdse-techbasics-assignment-2/).
 To install now we can run the script:
 ```
 ./Anaconda2-4.3.1-Linux-x86_64.sh
 ```